 Successful completion of the International Residency Training Programme in Paediatrics leads to:

-On completion of the training programme, you will be eligible for classification as a Senior Registrar in Paediatrics in the Kingdom of Saudi Arabia.
+On completion of the training programme, you will be eligible for classification as a Senior Registrar in Paediatrics in the Kingdom of Saudi Arabia, as if you had completed the Saudi Board Residency Programme and associated exams in Paediatrics.

-To apply for the Joint Residency Training Programme:
+To apply for the International Residency Training Programme in Paediatrics:

 Following acceptance onto the Programme, you must: